Amended 2002, 2014, 2017.

 OFFICE-BEARERS AND COMMITTEE

-The Officers of the Society shall be a President, a Secretary, a Treasurer, a Meetings Convener, a Membership Secretary, a Newsletter Editor and a Website Co-ordinator.
+The Officers of the Society shall be a President, a Secretary, a Treasurer, a Meetings Convener, a Membership Secretary, a Newsletter Editor, a Website Co-ordinator and a Travel Grants Secretary.
+The Officers are the Trustees of the Society.

 There shall be an Executive Committee of the Society consisting of the Officers and of twelve other elected members.